Chart Color Schemes

 AreaSearch assessment of residential development activity positions Altona North among the top 25% of areas assessed nationwide

 Altona North has seen approximately 266 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,334 homes were approved and an additional 71 have been approved in FY-26 so far.
-On average, about 0.4 people per year moved to the area for each dwelling built during these years.
+Over the past five financial years, from FY-21 to FY-25, around 1,334 homes were approved, with a further 90 approved in FY-26 as of current data.
+On average, about 0.4 people have moved to the area each year for every dwelling built during these five financial years.

 Frequently Asked Questions - Development